Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 8. Click OK to accept the changes and close the Properties Browser.

-Add antennas to the Convoy
+Adding antennas to the convoy

 1. Copy UAVtoGV2antenna() to GroundVehicle1 ().